 To kick off this review, I’d first like to provide a quick lesson about ND filters.
 Basically, an ND filter acts like tinted sunglasses for your lens.
 They dim the amount of light that comes in, so you can open up your aperture when shooting in bright sunlight.
 Shooting with a maxed out f-stop in a bright environment lets you achieve creamy, blurred backgrounds by selectively focusing on your subject.
 You can also shoot longer exposures than you would have otherwise.
 Without the tinted filter in front of your lens, employing these techniques would leave you with overexposed images.
 That’s why ND filters are a great creative tool for both video and stills.

 Like sunglasses, ND filters are available in different shades of darkness.
 The darkest ND filters enable you to max out the aperture on fast lenses in direct sunlight.
-However, when the sun suddenly darts behind butts and you lose a lot of light, you may not be able to get a proper exposure without jacking up your ISO.
+However, when the sun suddenly darts behind a cloud and you lose a lot of light, you may not be able to get a proper exposure without jacking up your ISO and introducing noise.

 That’s one of the reasons why “variable” ND filters exist.
 They feature two filters, and they can be turned, which makes the darkness of the tint either intensify or decrease.
 You can instantly dial in exactly how much tint you need at any given moment.
 I’m not sure how this darkening and lightening of the filter is achieved, but it’s a pretty neat trick.
 It’s really cool to turn the ring and watch the filter transform from dark sunglasses to lightly tinted shades.